heikergil/test_ioet/readme.md

 ```
 node app <file-name.txt>
 ```
-If no argument is passed, the application will seek to read the file "file.txt" by default, to run the tests it is necessary to use npm init to install jest.
+<file-name.txt> is the name of a text file with data in the format described previously, If no argument is passed, the application will seek to read the file "file.txt" by default, to run the tests it is necessary to use npm init to install jest.

 In the github repository or in the locally cloned files you will find a "helpers" folder with a single "helpers.js" file in wich there are 3 functions that are exported using module.exports and are used in app.js where the main logic of the application is located.